 There are others who see a different appeal, stalkers is the term they use.
 They enter the zone illegally and set up home in an abandoned room.
 Some do so for fun, others to scavenge what little remains in the city.

 At first things in Pripyat seemed to be unaffected by the accident, no one was warned of the danger but the radiation levels were over 200,000 times normal.
-At 14.00 on 27 April the order to evacuate was finally given.
-Within 3 hours all 50,000 inhabitants were gone, with just enough packed to last them for the 3 days they were told they’d be away for.
+At 14.00 on 27 April the order to evacuate was given.
+Within 3 hours all 50,000 inhabitants were gone, with just enough packed to last them the 3 days they were told they’d be away for.
 They never returned.

-As the cleanup was underway the rest of the country remained unaware of the disaster.
-Nearby in Kiev the May Day Parade was in full swing with families taking to the streets under a blanket of dangerously high levels of radiation.
+Meanwhile the liquidators — over 200,000 of them in total — were cleaning up.
+Soldiers wearing 30kg of lead took on 45 second shifts clearing rubble from the roof.
+Pilots flew their helicopters directly over the reactor.
+Nearby in Kiev the May Day Parade was in full swing with families taking to the streets under a blanket of radiation.
 The government was slow to acknowledge the accident and even slower to acknowledge the severity — honesty was not the Soviet way in the time of the Cold War.

+The accident was ironically the result of a safety test — bad luck combined with bad design.
 The official findings of the investigation concluded that it was the personnel that failed to follow the necessary safety protocols.
-These are the personnel that staid put and did their jobs to minimise the damage — they didn’t survive long.
-Time and international bodies have proved kinder moving the blame away from the operators and suggesting fundamental design faults.
+These are the personnel that stayed put and did their jobs to minimise the damage — they didn’t survive long.
+Time and international bodies have proved kinder moving the blame away from the operators and onto fundamental design faults.

 I visited Chernobyl in March 2018 with CHERNOBYLwel.come.
 All photos were taken with my Olympus OM-D E-M1 and 12-40mm f2.8 Pro lens.
 If you got this far then you may as well follow me on Facebook or Instagram.